-It was drizzling incessantly that morning, so we attempted to wait it out by taking our time over breakfast (which was Tibetan bread with honey, NPR260
+It was drizzling incessantly that morning, so we attempted to wait it out by taking our time over breakfast, with some Tibetan bread with honey (NPR260

 /2).
 By 09:00, the rain had yet to let up, and we knew that we could not really wait any longer.
 We began by walking up the 'alley' that was basically the entire hamlet of Tal

 ) and noticed then that most of the guesthouses that flanked us advertised attached bathrooms, which was quite a luxury in this region.
 The mist had descended and had completely engulfed the hamlet, and once again left everything blanketed in a whiteout.

 Even the Tal waterfall could only be heard.
 Before we left the hamlet altogether, we decided to stop by one of the stores that sold sundries, and stocked up on a box of water treatment tablets (sodium dichloroisocyanurate) and 10 plasters, which cost NPR350